ManvirLamba/Trajectory-Planning-and-Control-for-Omniwheel-Based-Mobile--5DoF-Manipulator/README.md

 Please make sure to maintain the folder structure and file naming conventions as specified to ensure smooth execution and compatibility.

-For any questions or issues, feel free to contact [Your Contact Information].
+For any questions or issues, feel free to contact lambamanvir@gmail.com.